Datacenter Proxies: The Beginner’s Guide

 - Performance.
 Despite better speed and stability, datacenter IPs perform worse than residential proxy networks.
 That’s because they don’t look like real users, and websites don’t hesitate to block them.
 It doesn’t help that datacenter proxies come in groups of IP addresses called subnets.
 Sometimes, a website can block the whole subnet at once.

 - Scalability.
-Residential proxy pools contain thousands or millions of IPs, so they can scale better.
+Residential proxy pools can contain millions of IPs, so they can scale better.

 - Ease of use.
 Datacenter proxies traditionally come in proxy lists and don’t rotate.
-They need more experience and are harder to maintain than residential proxies, which use convenient backconnect servers.
+They require more experience and are harder to maintain than residential proxies, which use convenient backconnect servers.

 So, which one should you choose?
 If you’re targeting relatively unprotected websites – and know what you’re doing – datacenter proxies can be a more efficient option.
 If the website is well protected (such as Instagram or Google); you’re not as experienced; or you need broad location coverage, choose residential proxies instead.